get-convex/launchdarkly/README.md

 ### LaunchDarkly account

-To use this component you must have a LaunchDarkly account on the [LaunchDarkly Foundation](https://launchdarkly.com/pricing/) plan.
+To use the LaunchDarkly Convex component, you'll need a LaunchDarkly account.
+Your LaunchDarkly subscription must include access to integrations.

+Copy your LaunchDarkly environment's SDK Key and store it as an environment variable named `LAUNCHDARKLY_SDK_KEY` in your Convex deployment.
+You can do so on the [environment variables](https://dashboard.convex.dev/deployment/settings/environment-variables) page or via `npx convex env set LAUNCHDARKLY_SDK_KEY <key>` from the CLI.

 ### Convex App